 Xavier Blanch Mezquiriz, historical oboe.

-Xavier Díaz Latorre, pulsed rope.
+Xavier Díaz Latorre, historical plucked instruments.

 Xavier Puertas Esteve, historical double bass.